cornelius-jones/cornelius-jones/README.md

 - 🖍️ I'm a Technical Writer with experience crafting help documentation for SaaS platforms.
 As a former customer support specialist, I've learned the importance of addressing a target audience.
 My work experience and education make me qualified in the areas of Technical Writing, Copy Editing, and Content Creation.
 I pride myself on being results-oriented; whether it's developing processes for creating documentation, or writing technical guides as a part of cross-functional teams.

-- Currently going through a <a href="https://www.udacity.com/scholarships/oneten-bit-scholarship">Front-end Web Development scholarship program</a> with Udacity and OneTen.
+- Completed the <a href="https://www.udacity.com/scholarships/oneten-bit-scholarship">Front-end Web Development scholarship program</a> with Udacity and OneTen.

 - Husband, father, son, brother, uncle, and friend.